Returns the lowest value in a list. If

 AppSheet must be given enough context to determine what type of values

-list contains, that its contents are or will be numeric.
+list contains, that its contents are or will be a an appropriate type.
 To that end,

 list must be one of the following: a column value of type

-List that contains numeric values; a column list (for example,
+List that contains appropriate values; a column list (for example,

-Products[Price]) for a column of a numeric type; or a constructed list (for example, with
+Products[Price]) for a column of an appropriate type; or a constructed list (for example, with